 Would you pay ten times the price of a cup of coffee just for a third party to collect it for you?

 Many Australian small business owners are targeted by unofficial third party organisations when it’s time to renew their trade mark.
 We often see people being charged hundreds, even thousands of dollars more than our fees.
+While this activity is predominantly seen in trade marks, it does also happen to patent and design owners.

 Check the source before you pay